 Moving is a common experience, as studies show that roughly twelve percent of the population will move in any given year.
-While any move is difficult, moving at the last minute is even tougher, especially when it means moving out of state.
-When preparing for a last minute long distance move, here are some tips to keep in mind:
+While any move is difficult, making a long distance move at the last minute is even more challenging.
+When preparing for a last minute move, here are some tips to keep in mind:

 Contact the Utilities

 When moving quickly, it’s important to ensure that all of your utilities and billing are taken care of.
 You need to make sure that your utilities are shut off and terminated as soon as possible once you’re out of the house.
 Take some time to contact every company that you use, and inform them when you’re leaving so that you’re not responsible for any future bills.
 Also make sure you switch utilities on at the new house right before your move-in date so you have basics like water and electricity when you arrive.

 Once you’ve realized you need to move out of state fast, you need to find a last minute moving company.
 Finding a last minute mover is often done by setting aside some time to speak to at least three moving companies.
 Get recommendations from friends and relatives.
 If you have moved in the past, many companies will be happy to work with you again on a second move.

 Anyone who is moving out of state should make sure they have mover’s insurance, in case anything gets damaged during the move.
 Moving last minute could mean items getting easily damaged, and having enough mover’s insurance can help pay for any damages that might happen during this time.

 After booking a mover, make sure that you store all documents in a safe and secure space.
 Include documents such as a social security cards, school records, medical records, and the latest tax return that you filed.
 Make sure this is done for all members of the family that are moving with you, animals included.